Lona’tshistanet (Fire Keepers)

-This project, funded by Department of Justice Victims Fund, is currently developing a Child & Youth Advocacy Centre (CYAC) for London-Middlesex.
-The CYAC will be a co-location service for children and youth who have been physically and/or sexually abused.
-This endeavour is a collaboration of many service providers, including but not limited to:
+This project, funded by Department of Justice Victims Fund, developed a Child & Youth Advocacy Centre (CYAC) for London-Middlesex.
+The CYAC is a co-location service for children and youth who have been physically and/or sexually abused.
+This endeavour was a collaboration of many service providers, including but not limited to:

 - Children’s Aid Society of London and Middlesex